 Understanding “Why you do what you do”, from a Strengths perspective – and why it is important in Coaching.

-As mentioned earlier, my approach within Strengths-based Coaching of individuals and teams is not centered primarily around the CliftonStrengths tool.
-The assessment is extremely useful in the sense of forming a foundation for self-awareness and other awareness from a Strengths-based perspective, especially when it comes to the defining and explanation of patterns of thought, feeling and behavior.
+As mentioned earlier, my approach within the Strengths-based Coaching of individuals and teams is not centered primarily around the CliftonStrengths tool.
+The assessment is extremely useful in the sense of forming a foundation for self-awareness and other awareness from a Strengths-based perspective, especially when it comes to the definition and explanation of patterns of thought, feeling, and behavior.
 More importantly though is the common language that is created and adopted – both from the Theme Descriptions of the CliftonStrengths assessment, but also from the language found within Positive Psychology.
-In creating a common understandable language, you create momentum towards alignment between individuals and teams, and you create an essential foundation built on mutual respect, understanding and interdependence.
+In creating a common understandable language, you create momentum towards alignment between individuals and teams, and you create an essential foundation built on mutual respect, understanding, and interdependence.

 This is where the philosophy of Strengths aligns beautifully with an appreciative coaching process.
 Awareness in coaching answers a very important question: the “Why you do what you do” question.

 The biology of the “Why?” is very well explained by Simon Sinek in his “Start with Why”.